Eliminating Kansas’ food sales tax may be pushed to 2024

 “It’s the economic development bill that was $1.6 billion to one company and because of that we needed to extend the date on the food sales tax so it doesn’t send the state into a tailspin,” Tyson said.

-Republicans have also pushed for a gradual reduction of the state’s food sales tax in 2019, but the initiative was vetoed by the Governor.
+Republicans have also pushed for a gradual reduction of the state’s food sales tax in 2019, but the initiative was vetoed by Gov. Kelly.
 Top GOP leaders have spoken in favor of reducing the state’s food sales tax this year, including Attorney General Derek Schmidt.
 The Republican frontrunner will be facing off against the governor in this year’s election.

 Now, lawmakers on both sides of the aisle are trying to reach a compromise and get something passed this year.
 Senator Tyson said it’s important that “taxpayers win” this year.